 A Colorado native with a rich musical heritage, unprecedented passion, and dedication, Merna Lewis is a force behind the fiddle.
 Every melody born from years of trial by fire, education, and persistence.
-You don’t just listen to Merna play the fiddle; you feel her play the fiddle.
-Pieces of the Colorado mountain tops, the Texas plains, and the Nashville honky tonks are evident with every performance, and the brand of The Barefoot Fiddler is sawed into their fabric as well.
+You don’t just listen to Merna play the fiddle; you FEEL her play the fiddle.
+Pieces of the Colorado mountain tops, the Texas plains, and the Nashville honkytonks are evident with every performance.